eficode-academy/istio-katas/debugging-with-ephemeral-containers.md

 ![Ephemeral container](images/ephemeral-container.png)

-Attach an ephemeral container with the following command and run bash inside this container:
+Attach an ephemeral container to our web server POD with the following command and run bash inside this container (note how this is very similar to an `exec` into an existing container):

 ```console
 kubectl debug -it <nginx POD> --image praqma/network-multitool -- bash